mokuda2/senioryearreflection/_posts/2022-03-03-Opposites-versus-Complements.md

 “Yeah, I’m at BYU.”

 Connor’s friends asked me if I had been to certain places in Utah.
 I obviously didn’t.
-It made me realize how much I hadn’t experienced in life.
+It made me realize how much I hadn’t experienced life.

 “We’ll need to take you to Lagoon,” his friends said.
 “And maybe we’ll take you down to St. George.”